-$E(f,g) = k_1 \cdot (1 - R_c) + k_2 \cdot PQ + k_3 \cdot (1 - C) - k_4 \cdot W$ (13)
+$$E(f,g) = k_1 \cdot (1-R_c) + k_2 \cdot PQ + k_3 \cdot (1-C) - k_4 \cdot W$$ (13)

-R_c displays the problem of energy required to transfer data via the selected parent.
-As energy usage decremes, the edds of earning a reward grow greater.
-To find out how excellent the link quality of is between the current node and the selected parent, people often look at things like packed elivery ratio or RSSI.
+R_c displays the amount of energy required to transfer data via the selected parent.
+As energy usage decreases, the odds of earning a reward grow greater.
+To find out how excellent the link quality PQ is between the current node and the selected parent, people often look at things like packet delivery ratio or RSSI.
 A higher PQ signifies a better reward.
-C is the average time it these to find something via the parent.
+C is the average time it takes to send something via the parent.
 Lowering latency makes the return better.
 W is the amount of traffic or congestion at the parent node that has been normalized.
 The incentive fades away when traffic increases because packet errors or delays are more likely to occur.
 One can show how essential each parameter is by adjusting the weights k_1, k_2, k_3, k_4 .
 The application's priorities decide these things.
-For instance, it could be more important to be energy-efficient than to be latency-sensitive.
+For instance, it could be more important to be energyefficient than to be latency-sensitive.
 The incentive function drives the RL agent to choose parent nodes that demonstrate minimal latency and energy consumption, superior connection quality, and a limited number of congested neighbors.

-State and Action Spaces:
+State and Action Spaces